heinc1010/BAMixChecker/README.md

 -pld' '--Ploidy' Ploidy of sample.
 Default = 2 for human.
 ```

-#### BAMixChecker runs a mode for WES and RNA-seq as a default without bed file.
+#### BAMixChecker runs a mode for WES and RNA-seq as a default without BED file.
-#### If a bed file is given using the -b option, it runs as a targeted sequencing mode.
+#### If a BED file is given using the -b option, it runs as a targeted sequencing mode.

 #### 1)	Whole genome or Whole Exome data or RNA sequencing data